- 1 medium green pepper, chopped

 - 2 cans (28 ounces each) diced tomatoes, undrained

 - 2 tablespoons Worcestershire sauce

 - 1 to 2 tablespoons chili powder

 - 1 teaspoon dried oregano

 - 1/2 teaspoon pepper

 - 2 cans (16 ounces each) kidney beans, rinsed and drained

 - In a Dutch oven or large soup kettle, saute green pepper, onions and celery in oil until tender, about 5 minutes.
 Add ground beef and cook until browned; drain.
 Stir in tomatoes, tomato sauce, water, Worcestershire sauce and seasonings.
 Bring to a boil; reduce heat.
 Cover and simmer for 1-1/2 hours, stirring occasionally.
 Add kidney beans.
 Simmer, uncovered, 10 minutes longer.
-Yield: 10-12 servings (3 quarts).
+If desired, serve with tortilla chips.
+Yield: 12 servings (3 quarts).